310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% endbubble %}

 {% bubble Madara kidsmilesoft %}
-Woooops, I got ahead of myself and punched him, but who even is this kid?
+Whooops, I got ahead of myself and punched him, but who even is this kid?
 Do you know, God?[^3]
 {% endbubble %}

 {% bubble Kanata kid %}